pahund/whats-going-on/README.md

 # Whats going on?

-Retrieves TODO items from the “What's Going On?” mind map and syncs them to Evernote
+Syncs todo items between SimpleMind and Evernote